rvertulo/PyGARV/README.md

         return [chromosome, rating]
 ```

 When the Genetic Algorithm finishes its processing, we need to show the result stored on the best chromosome.
-After the processing the superclass method called "finnishedGA" is executed and inside this one we can get the final result of the processing.
+After the processing the superclass method called "finishedGA" is executed and inside this one we can get the final result of the processing.

 ```python